edenlabllc/kodjin.cli/docs/command-install.md

       --skip-strict-reference-versions
           Do not change profile references to be version-specific, keep them as-is instead

+      --skip-dependencies
+          Do not automatically install package dependencies

+      --parallel-search-requests <PARALLEL_SEARCH_REQUESTS>
+          How many search requests can be performed in parallel when checking package files

+          [default: 10]

   -h, --help
           Print help (see a summary with '-h')